paulowe/tensorflow-deeplearning/README.md

 # Tensorflow Deeplearning
 TensorFlow is one of the most in-demand and popular open-source deep learning frameworks available today.
-The DeepLearning.AI TensorFlow Developer Professional Certificate program teaches you applied machine learning skills with TensorFlow so you can build and train powerful models.
+This repository is an implementation of the exercises in the DeepLearning.AI TensorFlow Developer Professional Certificate program that teaches you applied machine learning skills with TensorFlow.

+## About the notebooks
-In this hands-on, four-course Professional Certificate program, you’ll learn the necessary tools to build scalable AI-powered applications with TensorFlow.
-After finishing this program, you’ll be able to apply your new TensorFlow skills to a wide range of problems and projects.
-This program can help you prepare for the Google TensorFlow Certificate exam and bring you one step closer to achieving the Google TensorFlow Certificate.
+In this repo, hands-on, you’ll find notebooks that implement necessary tools to build scalable AI-powered applications with TensorFlow which you can apply to  a wide range of problems and projects.

+## For me
+I am using this program/training to prepare for the Google TensorFlow Certificate exam.